S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

     **Provider:** _Legal team_

-    **Deliverable:** _Adaptation of standard contracts for specific customers (enabling condition) to ensure the customer's contract is in line with the unique agreements and terms negotiated, (intended outcome) aiding smooth business transactions and reducing the risk of contract disputes._
+    **Deliverable:** _Adaptation of standard contracts for specific customers to ensure the customer's contract is in line with the unique agreements and terms negotiated, aiding smooth business transactions and reducing the risk of contract disputes._

 1. For a support team:

     **Provider:** _Development team_

-**Deliverable**: help from developers(enabling condition) for technical assistance and resolution of complex issues, (intended outcome(s)) to enable the support team to address customer queries more effectively and improve overall customer satisfaction with prompt issue resolution.
+    **Deliverable**: help from developers for technical assistance and resolution of complex issues, (intended outcome(s)) to enable the support team to address customer queries more effectively and improve overall customer satisfaction with prompt issue resolution.

 3. For a development team:

     **Provider:** _External consultancy_
-    **Deliverable:** _Designs for new features on demand, including the graphical assets (enabling condition) to support the development of innovative and user-centric design solutions, (intended outcome) that enhance the functionality and user experience of the development team's products, leading to more successful and marketable software solutions for our customers._
+    **Deliverable:** _Designs for new features on demand, including the graphical assets to support the development of innovative and user-centric design solutions, that enhance the functionality and user experience of the development team's products, leading to more successful and marketable software solutions for our customers._

 4. For a training department:

     **Provider**: _IT department_

-    **Deliverable:** _IT support for making certain online learning tools available (enabling condition) that ensure seamless integration and functionality of online learning platforms, (intended outcome) to facilitate effective digital learning experiences, thereby improving the skills and competencies of employees across the organization._
+    **Deliverable:** _IT support for making certain online learning tools available that ensure seamless integration and functionality of online learning platforms, to facilitate effective digital learning experiences, thereby improving the skills and competencies of employees across the organization._

 5. For a research and development team:

     **Provider**: _Local university laboratory_
-    **Deliverable:** _Testing facility with advanced testing and research facilities, (enabling condition) to enable thorough experimentation and innovation, crucial for (intended outcome) developing cutting-edge products and technologies in line with industry standards and market expectations._
+    **Deliverable:** _Testing facility with advanced testing and research facilities, to enable thorough experimentation and innovation, crucial for developing cutting-edge products and technologies in line with industry standards and market expectations._

 **Tips:**